documark/documark/README.md

 ## Example

-Go to the [Documark example][documark-example] repository for a generated PDF and its sourcecode.
+Go to the [Documark example][documark-example] repository for a generated PDF and its source code.

 ## Dependencies